eddiesigner/firma-docs/docs/src/misc/terms.md

 ## License

-The License allows you as a Buyer to:
+The License DOES allow you as a Buyer to:

 * You can use the theme personally or commercially
 * You can modify the theme or create a new one based on it